-Coincident with what has seemed to be a halting of the onward progress of the church in China in our other fields-Philippines, Malaysia, and Korea-there has been a larger harvest.
-Especially where each year such large fruitage as is coming in the Philippines in the short space of a few years with so few to shepherd the flock, we need also to pray that God may especially, have a sheltering and protecting care for the work in these lands, that those who in such large numbers are seeking truth and salvation may ousness.
+Coincident with what has seemed to be a halting off the onward progress of the church in China in our other fields.-Philippines, Malaysia, and Korea-there has been a larger harvest.
+Especially where each year such large fruitage as is coming in the Philippines in the short space of a few years with so few to shepherd the flock, we need also to pray that God may especially, have a sheltering and protecting care for the work in these lands, that those who in such large numbers are seeking truth and salvation may be rooted in the principles of truth and rightousness.